 Neiman Marcus becomes 2nd major retailer to seek Chapter 11

-NEW YORK – Neiman Marcus has filed for Chapter 11 bankruptcy protection, the first department store chain to do so and the second major retailer to be toppled by the coronavirus pandemic.
+NEW YORK – Neiman Marcus has filed for Chapter 11 bankruptcy protection, the first department store chain and second major retailer to be toppled by the coronavirus pandemic.

 The move by the 112-year-old storied luxury department store chain was announced Thursday and follows the bankruptcy filing by J.Crew on Monday.
-Experts believe there will be more to come even as there are moves to reopen businesses in parts of the country like Texas and Florida.
+Experts believe there will be more to come even as businesses start to reopen in parts of the country like Texas and Florida.

 “Prior to COVID-19, Neiman Marcus Group was making solid progress on our journey to long-term profitable and sustainable growth," said Neiman Marcus Group CEO Geoffroy van Raemdonck in a statement.
 “However, like most businesses today, we are facing unprecedented disruption caused by the COVID-19 pandemic, which has placed inexorable pressure on our business.”

+The filing comes as the global luxury goods sector is heading for a stunning collapse of up to 35% this year due to coronavirus lockdowns, according to Claudia D’Arpizio, a partner at Bain & Co.
+The forecast represents a much steeper decline than the single-digit drop recorded after the 2008 recession.
+D’Arpizio said it would take two to three years to return to 2019 global sales of around 281 billion euros ($303 billion).

-The Dallas-based company, which operates 43 stores, said it expects to emerge from bankruptcy by this coming fall.
+Dallas-based Neiman Marcus, which operates 43 stores, said it expects to emerge from bankruptcy by this coming fall.
 A company spokeswoman said no mass closings are planned.

 Like other non-essential retailers, Neiman Marcus temporarily closed its stores in mid-March.
 About 10 stores have been reopened for curbside pickup as some states have relaxed lockdown orders.